 You don’t need to boil it in advance, because it is boiled within the cooking process.
 Learn more about cooking paella rice here.

 Yes, but carefully because over-heating will ruin paella rice (rice will become a dough).
 What I usually do is heating it in the microwaves for 2-3 min at minimum power possible.
 However, another option is reheating the rice in frying pan or a casserole.

-Learn more about cooking paella rice > here < and find tips and my easy-but-great cooking method.
+Learn more about cooking paella rice > here

 How long does paella rice take to cook?